Brian Anderson Player Props: Brewers vs. Pirates

-Brian Anderson, with a slugging percentage of .333 in his past 10 games -- including one home run -- will be in action for the Milwaukee Brewers against the Pittsburgh Pirates, with Rich Hill on the mound, June 16 at 8:10 PM ET.
+Brian Anderson, with a slugging percentage of .314 in his past 10 games -- including one home run -- will be in action for the Milwaukee Brewers versus the Pittsburgh Pirates, with Mitch Keller on the hill, June 17 at 4:10 PM ET.

-In his most recent game, he notched a home run while going 1-for-3 against the Twins.
+He had a hitless performance in his last game (0-for-3 with an RBI) against the Pirates.

 Brian Anderson Game Info & Props vs. the Pirates